Science Policy Intern

 - Able to use the MS Office suite easily to produce documents, analyse data, collaborate with others (including Word, PowerPoint and Excel).

-If you are interested in this great opportunity, please apply before the end of our closing date and include your availability in your application.
+If you are interested, please apply by the end of our closing date and include your availability in your application.